epfl-ada/ada-2022-project-wizards2122/README.md

 # Research questions:
 1. Is there any evidence showing that the trend of pageviews associated with COVID-19 is related to COVID infections?
 If it does, what’s their causality?
-2. How attention to health has changed during the pandemic.
-Are these changes mainly due to social and psychological changes caused by the epidemic lockdown or due to people’s panic about this new disease?
-3. The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
+2. The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
 We wonder if there is a correlation between the Wiki pageviews and mobility change?
 If it does, what’s their causality and what can we infer from the data?
+3. How attention to health has changed during the pandemic?